 These other components to an allergy compensation claim, or any, are called special damages.
 Some of the most common forms of special damages are;

-- Income, earnings, and benefits which you have lost as a result of any time off due to your illness.
+- Income loss of earnings, and benefits that you have lost as a result of any time off due to your illness.